View related sites

 You are here:

-Dr Kevin Cheung has worked for Cambridge Assessment since 2015 and is now a Principal Research Manager.
+Dr Kevin Cheung has worked for Cambridge Assessment since 2015 and is now Head of Marking and Results.
 Prior to joining Cambridge English, he lectured in Social Psychology and Research Methods at Loughborough University, Birmingham City University and the University of Derby, as well as working for the Probation Service.
 He is a Chartered Psychologist with research specialisms in academic writing, scale development and assessment.
 He holds a PhD in Psychology and is an Associate Fellow of the British Psychological Society.

 Describe your role and involvement in Linguaskill.